LanguageOfStress/language-of-stress-theory/theory/README.md

 When processing these documents, priority order is:
 1. Official Paper (primary source)
+2. Why it Must Feel Like Something (developed arguments)
-2. Canonical Axioms (definitional authority)
+3. Canonical Axioms (definitional authority)
-3. What This Is Not (boundary conditions)
+4. What This Is Not (boundary conditions)
-4. Theory Fundamentals (detailed specifications)
+5. Theory Fundamentals (detailed specifications)

 ---